WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 };
 ```

 In the struct above, `some_type` is a product type composed of four different types: `int`, `char *`, `double`, and `int` again.
 Notice that we're repeating `int` here.
 How do we figure out which `int` is which when we perform operations on `some_type`?
+This may seem obvious, but it's a problem in math, because you have to construct all the building blocks and concepts you use from scratch!

-Simple, we associate each type with the name given to it in the struct!
-Thus, a product type is not merely a list of types but a list of *ordered pairs*, where each ordered pair consists of a type and a name associated with that type.
+In this case, we already have the tools to make this work.
+We associate each type with the name given to it in the struct (Duh).
+Mathematically speaking, a product type is not merely a list of types but a list of *ordered pairs*, where each ordered pair consists of a type and a name associated with that type.

 For example, we can represent the first value of `some_type` as the ordered pair `(int, "val1")`.
 That way, it's impossible to mix up the two `int` components; they've got different names!

 #### But what about tuples like in Python or Rust?

-Well, you can think of those as product types where the "name" is the index of the component type in the tuple.
+You can just think of those as product types where the "name" is the index of the component type in the tuple.

 ```python
 some_tuple = (1, '2', True, 5)